Search

 Maine DEP officials involved in the 2023-2024 response to the GAC Chemical shoreline failures

-The violent storms of our recent Maine winters both flooded and destroyed many coastal structures vital to businesses and communities above those shores.These have triggered state and federal responses. to repair bridges, docks, bait and lobster sheds and more
+The violent storms of our recent Maine winters have both flooded and eroded many coastal homes piers and other structures vital to businesses and communities above those shores.These have triggered state and federal responses.

 These are Maine DEP's staff from field investigators to bureau chiefs involved in the Dec 2023-Jan 2024 response to a BayWatch report of a failing industrial filled industrial shoreline, harmed by powerful midwinter storms and storm surges in these agency emails extracted fro a much larger, but from two FOAAs filed 12/2723 and 01/09/24 with Maine DEP